 Dental caries, also known as tooth decay or cavities, is a common dental problem that affects people of all ages.
 It can affect your oral health and quality of life.
 By knowing the types of dental caries, you can prevent and treat them effectively.

-What are Dental Caries?
+What is Dental Caries?

 Dental Caries is the breakdown of the hard tissues of the teeth (enamel, dentin, and cementum) by the action of bacteria that produce acids from the sugars in food and drinks.
 Dental caries can cause pain, infection, tooth loss, and affect the overall health and appearance of the teeth.